Intubation Procedure Overview with Practice Questions

 16. What can be done if the chest is not rising while using a bag-valve-mask for ventilation?

-You can reposition the airway, check for an obstruction, lift the jaw, suction the airway, and intubate if necessary.
+You should reposition the airway, check for any obstruction, lift the jaw, suction the airway, and consider intubation if necessary.

 17. What are some reasons for performing intubation?